What Is Asthma?

 - Peak flow.
 These measure how well your lungs push out air.
 They’re less exact than spirometry, but they can be a good way to test your lungs at home, even before you feel any symptoms.
 A peak flow meter can help you figure out what makes your asthma worse, whether your treatment is working, and when you need emergency care.

 - Methacholine challenge.
+This and similar tests involve using triggers or challenges.
 Adults are more likely to have this test than children.
 You might get it if your symptoms and spirometry test don’t clearly show asthma.
 During this test, you inhale a chemical called methacholine before and after spirometry to see if it makes your airways narrow.
-If your results fall at least 20%, you have asthma.
-You doctor will give you medicine at the end of the test to reverse the effects of the methacholine.
+If your results fall at least 20%, it is possible that you have asthma.
+Your doctor will give you medicine at the end of the test to reverse the effects of the methacholine.

 - Exhaled nitric oxide test.
 You breathe into a tube connected to a machine that measures the amount of nitric oxide in your breath.
 Your body makes this gas normally, but levels could be high if your airways are inflamed.